hemeryar/explainers/coop_popups.md

 An alternative would be to not swap BrowsingContext group and add top-level origin, popup policy and cross-origin isolation state to the AgentCluster, to prevent synchronous communications across the opener link, all within a BrowsingContext group.
 The first solution has the benefit of keeping the AgentCluster simple (just an origin or a site), while preserving all the usual behavior of BrowsingContext groups (including things like name targeting, etc.).

-TODO: Describe navigating popups to a different BCG in a popup, do we preserve the link?

 ## Interactions with other COOP values
 The COOP algorithm needs to be adapted slightly.
 Since there is currently only one type of "BCG swap", everything works well, but we need to redefine which type of swap happens when there is two possibilities.
 One way we can tackle this is: